eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

   arguments, or returns another function.

-It's clear that these two ideas go hand-in-hand, so we'll just use the term "higher order function support" from now on.
+It's clear that these two ideas go hand-in-hand, so we'll just use the term "higher order functions" from now on.

 ## Representing the type of a function